 “The apps for my online banking and my investments are the only things I use.
 I check them each morning but that is it.
-I have decided where my money is going well before it hits my account and it is divided accordingly with daily expenses, my savings and investments.
+I have decided where my money is going well before it hits my account and it is divided accordingly with daily expenses, my savings, and investments.
 Having it split as a percentage and knowing where it all goes means other tools are unnecessary for me.”

 Matt Matheson / Method To Your Money

 “The only app that I use to budget is EveryDollar.
 I use the free version because I don’t like to have 3rd party apps link to my bank.
-It works amazing.
+It works amazingly.
 I have the app on my phone so I don’t need to keep nearly as many receipts as I used to.
 I just enter the cost right into the app as soon as a purchase is made.
 It syncs very quickly with the online platform and is slick.
 My wife and I use it for our monthly budget meetings and it has been great.
 We used to use a spreadsheet.
 We’d keep all of our receipts and then manually enter them.
 It was such a pain.
 This is so much better! “

 Jon Dulin / MoneySmart Guides

 “My favorite budgeting tool is GoodBudget.
-It’s an envelope based budgeting app that my wife and I use to track our spending.
+It’s an envelope-based budgeting app that my wife and I use to track our spending.
 We love it because it is always up to date and we can access it on either of our phones.
-So when one of us is our shopping, we can see exactly where we stand for a given spending category or envelope.
-My wife really enjoys it because personal finance isn’t her thing but she still wants to make sure she manages money in smart way.”
+So when one of us is shopping, we can see exactly where we stand for a given spending category or envelope.
+My wife really enjoys it because personal finance isn’t her thing but she still wants to make sure she manages money in a smart way.”

 Lisa / Mad Money Monster

 “My absolute favorite money management tool is Personal Capital.
-Not only does it allow me to keep track of everything in one place, it also allows me to quickly see my net worth in real time and provides useful calculators to project the future of my finances.
+Not only does it allow me to keep track of everything in one place, it also allows me to quickly see my net worth in real-time and provides useful calculators to project the future of my finances.
 The best part: It’s secure and FREE.
 And I love free.

 Another app I love using is Acorns.
 Acorns allows me to invest in the stock markets via incremental quantities.
 I have mine set to round up every purchase make on my debit card to the next dollar amount and it automatically invests the difference.
 I definitely won’t get rich using Acorns, but it’s a great way for me to save and invest on autopilot.
 My goal is to use it to help my daughter purchase her first car 10 years from now.